workon-io/channels-binding/README.rst

 Getting Started
 ---------------

--  Assume that you have already django and channels>=2.0.0 installed
+-  Assume that you have already django>=1.8 and channels>=2.0.0 installed

 -  Add ``channels-binding`` to requirements.txt